-These financial statements have been prepared in compliance with International Financial Reporting Standards ("IFRS") as published by the International Accounting Standards Board ("IASB").
+These financial statements have been prepared in compliance with International Financial Reporting Standards ("IFRS") as published by the International Accounting Standards Board ("IASB") effective as at December 31, 2021.

-The financial statements were authorized for issue by Lysander's board of directors on March 19, 2020.
+The financial statements were authorized for issue by Lysander's board of directors on March 21, 2022.